travis-ci/docs-travis-ci-com/blog/_posts/2013-05-22-improving-build-visbility-log-folds.md

 background.

-More noteworthy though, we added more prominent folds, that hide common commands whose output usually isn't relevant to the overall build.
+More noteworthy though, we added more prominent folds, that hide common commands whose output usually isn't relevant to the overall build, unless they fail.

 ![](http://s3itch.paperplanes.de/folds_20130522_150215.jpg)